 At any time, a recognizer can declare victory, which causes it to win and all the remaining recognizers to lose.

 For example, when disambiguating horizontal and vertical dragging, both recognizers enter the arena when they receive the pointer down event.
 The recognizers observe the pointer move events.
-If the user moves the pointer more than a certain number of logical pixels horizontally, the horizontal recognizer will declare victory and the gesture will be interpreted as a horizontal drag.
-Similarly, if the user moves more than a certain number of logical pixels vertically, the vertical recognizer will declare victory.
+If the user moves the pointer more than a certain number of logical pixels horizontally, the horizontal recognizer declares victory and the gesture is interpreted as a horizontal drag.
+Similarly, if the user moves more than a certain number of logical pixels vertically, the vertical recognizer declares victory.

 The gesture arena is beneficial when there is only a horizontal (or vertical) drag recognizer.
-In that case, there will be only one recognizer in the arena and the horizontal drag will be recognized immediately, which means the first pixel of horizontal movement can be treated as a drag and the user will not need to wait for further gesture disambiguation.
+In that case, there is only one recognizer in the arena and the horizontal drag is recognized immediately, which means the first pixel of horizontal movement can be treated as a drag and the user won’t need to wait for further gesture disambiguation.